JN-Husch/Pi-Radar/README.md

 # Pi Radar

-Pi Radar is a Python project to display basic ADS-B information from a local receiver on a Raspberry Pi.
+Pi Radar is a Python project to display basic ADS-B information from the https://airplanes.live API or a local receiver on a Raspberry Pi similar to an analog radar scope.

 There are several different styles of radar scopes available: